Josh-writes/xteink-writer-firmwaree/README.md

 | Ctrl+Z | Toggle clean mode (hides UI chrome) |
 | Esc / Back button | Save and return to file browser |

-Auto-save runs silently 2 seconds after your last keystroke — Ctrl+S is only needed if you want to save immediately.
+Auto-save runs silently after 10 seconds of idle or every 2 minutes during continuous typing — Ctrl+S is only needed if you want to save immediately.

 ### Title Edit